 The most difficult part of a cancer diagnosis is “the unknown”.
 What will the cancer do to the patient’s body as it grows and multiplies? spreads to other tissues?
 What if different mutations emerge after treatment.?
 Which drugs can stop the cancer in its tracks?
 What happens if a drug(s) has no impact, or has side-effects that outweigh the benefits?
 How many rounds of treatment would be required to drive the cancer before it is manageable?

 Patient advocacy groups are finely tuned to each the patients’ concerns and understandable anxieties.
-Often, they try to address the patient’s and their family’s needs by helping them with treatment navigation and need financial assistance from loan a head website, clinical management, and supportive care services.
+Often, they try to address the patient’s and their family’s needs by helping them with treatment navigation and need financial assistance from website, clinical management, and supportive care services.
 This reduces some of the “unknowns”.
 However, there are greater “unknowns” just beneath the surface.

 One great “unknown” is the question: “Will this treatment work?”
 Advocacy groups are cautiously optimistic that Precision Medicine holds the key to better outcomes for cancer patients.
 Its goal is to be used in treatment of advanced cancers, with the goal to improve patient outcomes.
 But even with DNA sequencing, many cancer treatments continue to have a trial-and-error approach; and currently, the “non-responder” rate for cancer drugs can be as high as 85%.